Customized quantum annealing schedules: Examples of Customized Annealing Schedules

 \section{Examples of Customized Annealing Schedules}

-In the previous section we discussed how to extract circuit fluxes that yield a desired Pauli schedule, and provided an exact method that numerically optimizes fluxes using full-SW, as well as an approximate method using pairwise-SW that can be utilized for larger circuits.
+In the previous section we discussed how to extract circuit fluxes that yield a desired Pauli schedule, and provided an exact method that numerically optimizes fluxes using full-SW but scales exponentially with the system size, as well as an approximate method using pairwise-SW that scales linearly with the system size and can be utilized for larger circuits.
 In this section we utilize these methods and tools to find circuit biases that yield customized annealing schedules for three illustrative and informative examples.

+Note that while the pairwise-SW method can be used to extract schedules and fluxes for large systems of many qubits and couplers, our goal here is to verify and validate its result.
+Therefore we limit our examples to system sizes that are sufficiently small so as to be simulated using the full-SW method as well (see Sec.~\ref{subsec:multi-ising-PWSW} and \ref{subsec:flux-PWSW} for a discussion of computational cost).
 Our results are calculated for CSFQ circuits (see Appendix~\ref{app:circ_ham}), but our tools and methods can be used for other variants of flux qubits as well.